-•Web Tracking Protection

-•Do Not Track: A Universal Third-Party Web Tracking Opt Out
+- Web Tracking Protection - Do Not Track: A Universal Third-Party Web Tracking Opt Out process_request (request)

-process_request (request)

-Read DNT header from browser request and create request attribute class security.middleware.LoginRequiredMiddleware
+Read DNT header from browser request and create request attribute class security.middleware.LoginRequiredMiddleware(get_response=None)

-Echo DNT header in response per section 8.4 of draft-mayer-do-not-track-00
+Echo DNT header in response per section 8.4 of draft-mayer-do-not- track-00

 Middleware that requires a user to be authenticated to view any page on the site that hasn't been white listed.
 (The middleware also ensures the user is 'active'.
-Disabled users are also redirected to the login page.
+Disabled users will be logged out and redirected to the login page.